enirinth/blob-storage/README.md

 Similar to the other DCs, remember to change the last parameter.
 2 for DC2, 3 for DC3.

 #### Client
-Interactive clients are ligth-wighted for communication with servers, like write one blob file or read specific blob.
+Interactive clients are ligth-wighted tool for communication with servers, like write one blob file or read specific blob.
 Open another terminal session and run
 ```sh
 go run interactive-client/write-client/write_client.go 1